yushilinGithub/yu_formular_recogition/README.md

 ```
 The above command will crop the formula area, and group images of similar sizes to facilitate batching.

 Next, the LaTeX formulas need to be tokenized or normalized.
-Thw code is tested for python2
+The code is tested for python2

 ```